- To The Reader

 For thee I liv'd for thee now must I die,

-Farewell from Bath, whereas I feel my breath
+Farewell from Bath, whereas I feel my

 Forsake my breast in great perplexity,